Understanding Obesity Stigma Brochure

 “The alarming rates of obesity have brought widespread attention to the medical consequences of this public health problem.
-Often ignored, however, are the social and personal obstacles that overweight and obese individuals face.
-Bias, stigma, and discrimination due to weight are frequent experiences for many obese individuals, which have serious consequences for their personal and social well being and overall health.
+Often ignored, however, are the social and personal obstacles that individuals with excess weight or obesity face.
+Bias, stigma, and discrimination due to weight are frequent experiences for many individuals with obesity, which have serious consequences for their personal and social well being and overall health.
 Given that at least half of the American population is overweight, the number of people potentially faced with discrimination and stigmatization is immense.”

-– Rebecca Puhl, PhD, Coordinator for Community and Weight Stigma Initiatives at the Rudd Center for Food Policy and Obesity at Yale University.
+– Rebecca Puhl, PhD, Deputy Director at the Rudd Center for Food Policy and Obesity.

 Weight stigma plays a role in everyday life, including work, school and healthcare settings.
 It remains a socially acceptable form of prejudice in American society, and is rarely challenged.
 One of the goals of the Obesity Action Coalition (OAC) is to eliminate the negative stigma associated with obesity.
 To do this, we must be able to define and recognize obesity stigma in all aspects of life.
 Once we are able to identify the nature and extent of this problem, we can increase education and awareness about the damaging and lasting effects of negative stigma.